-The Hall of Fame selection process starts with nominations, which can come from anyone, and a nomination form is available at royhobbs.com/halloffame.
+The Hall of Fame selection process starts with nominations, which can come from anyone, and a request for a nomination form is available at royhobbs.com/halloffame.
 Complete data on the nominee is important, and references are very helpful to the process.

 The nominations are turned over to a vetting committee whose members interview the nominator and any references listed on the nomination.
 The nominators and references are asked a series of questions via email, and their answers go into the packet of material the screening committee compiles on each nominee.

-The nominations and supporting materials are then sent to the Hall of Fame members with a ballot … anyone receiving a vote on 70% of the ballots returned by the Hall of Fame members is elected.
-In 2016, there are 43 members of the Hall, and 32 voted, meaning nominees needed 22 votes for election.
+The nominations and supporting materials are then sent to the Hall of Fame members with a ballot… anyone receiving a vote on 70% of the ballots returned by the Hall of Fame members is elected.
+In 2017, there were 45 members of the Hall voting, meaning nominees needed 31 votes for election.